camescopetech/ProjetAEF/README.md

 # ProjetAEF

-This project is a school assignment designed by BEZET Camille, SALAVILLE Erwan, FORTIER Théo, EL MABROUK Imen et GARCIA-MEGEVAND Thibault
+This project is a school assignment designed by BEZET Camille, SALAVILLE Erwan, FORTIER Théo, EL MABROUK Imen et GARCIA-MEGEVAND Thibault.
+We are the group2 in the python project.

 You will find a graphical interface allowing the manipulation of automaton by subjecting them to various processing and testing